ashraffyi/Data-Engineering-Capstone-Project/README.md

 ### Project Overview
 In my last udacity In this project Capstone Project for Machine Learning Engineer Nanodegree.
 I worked with the Johns Hopkins University (JHU) COVID-19 cases, deaths and recoveries for all affected countries.
 In that project I didn't get to desgine the ETL procress.
 So In this project I will be using COVID-19 Johns Hopkins University (JHU) data set.
 [Udacity-MLEN-CapstoneProject](https://github.com/sahussain/Udacity-MLEN-CapstoneProject)

 My Eventual goal is to design an end-to-end machine learning workflows for predicting expected cases of covid-19 using the following AWS’s tools, however in this project I will only tackel the ETL procress.
-The following AWS tools will be used to :
+The following tools will be used to perform the ETL:
  - [AWS CloudFormation](https://aws.amazon.com/cloudformation/): allows you to use programming languages or a simple text file to model and provision, in an automated and secure manner, all the resources needed for your applications across all regions and accounts.
 This gives you a single source of truth for your AWS and third party resources.
  - [Apache Airflow](https://airflow.apache.org/): Platform created by the community to programmatically author, schedule and monitor workflows.
  - [Amazon Redshift](https://aws.amazon.com/redshift/): The most popular and fastest cloud data warehouse
- - [Amazon SageMaker](https://aws.amazon.com/sagemaker/): is a fully managed service that provides every developer and data scientist with the ability to build, train, and deploy machine learning (ML) models quickly.
-SageMaker removes the heavy lifting from each step of the machine learning process to make it easier to develop high quality models.
- - [AWS Data Exchange]
+ - [AWS Data Exchange](https://aws.amazon.com/data-exchange/): makes it easy to find, subscribe to, and use third-party data in the cloud.
+Qualified data providers include category-leading brands such as Reuters, who curate data from over 2.2 million unique news stories per year in multiple languages; Change Healthcare, who process and anonymize more than 14 billion healthcare transactions and $1 trillion in claims annually; Dun & Bradstreet, who maintain a database of more than 330 million global business records; and Foursquare, whose location data is derived from 220 million unique consumers and includes more than 60 million global commercial venues

 In this project I will only look at getting the data from